 Introduction to Armenia: Geohistory

 Armenia is a mountainous, landlocked country slightly smaller than the US state of Maryland.
-The majority of its population and irrigated agricultural land are concentrated along its southern border.
-At the northern center of that agricultural land is Armenia’s capital, Yerevan.
+The majority of its population and irrigated agricultural land are concentrated around its south western border, with Yerevan at its center.
 More than a third of the country’s three-million strong population lives in the capital.
-The mountains, which make up the majority of the country, are sparsely populated and offer small mineral deposits, which feed the nation’s copper, aluminum, and diamond industries as well mountain agriculture such as grapes, which feeds the nation’s famed cognac production.
+The mountains, which make up the majority of the country, are sparsely populated and offer small mineral deposits such as copper, gold, and molybdenum.
+The main cash crop is grapes, which feeds the nation’s famed cognac, wine, and brandy production.
+However, most of the country’s main industries, including tobacco processing, diamond cutting, and energy production (nuclear and gas), rely on imported raw materials for processing.

 Much of what Armenian culture considers its traditional heartland is today located in Turkey.
 This includes large amounts of agricultural land and Mount Ararat.
 This mountain is visible from Yerevan, featured in the center of Armenia’s coat of arms, and the home of the pantheon of gods whose stories are told in Armenian mythology.